Best Time to Visit Kashmir & Ladakh: Seasonal Travel Guide

 You can witness light snowfall in high-altitude passes by the end of autumn.
 It does not snow heavily.

-You can rent a bicycle to ride around a bit to witness the dramatic change of colours in the valleys of Ladakh.
+You can rent a bicycle to ride around a bit to witness the dramatic change of colors in the valleys of Ladakh.

-Try to plan all the adventures in the September - October month of autumn, as most of them start to close by November as winter is about to onset.
+Try to plan all the adventures in the September-October months of autumn, as most of them start to close by November as winter is about to set in.

 Some of the outdoor activities are not available in the end.
 You will have limited service there.